k3x/VoteMPD/README.md

 ## Todos
 ### 1. Priority
-* Browse songs by folder,artist,album,interpret,playlist
+* Browse songs by folder,artist,album,interpret,playlist (playlist has to be scanned first)
 * doShowhighscore(): order +by oldest vote ^
 * laptop mpd volume